karmkoopman/website/DEPLOYMENT.md

 3. Click **New repository secret**
 4. Add each secret with the appropriate name and value

+### 3. SFTP Password Setup

+For Strato hosting, you'll need your SFTP password:

+1. **Get your SFTP password** from your Strato control panel
+2. **Make sure it's secure** and not shared publicly
+3. **This will be used as the `SFTP_PASSWORD` secret**

-### 3. Deployment Trigger
+### 4. Deployment Trigger

 The deployment will automatically trigger when:
 - You push to the `main` or `master` branch
 - You manually trigger the workflow from the Actions tab

-### 4. Build Output
+### 5. Build Output

 The workflow will:
 1. Install Node.js dependencies
 2. Build the Vite application (outputs to `./dist/`)
-3. Upload the built files to your FTP server
+3. Upload the built files to your SFTP server

-### 5. Troubleshooting
+### 6. Troubleshooting

 - **Build fails**: Check that all dependencies are properly listed in `package.json`
-- **FTP connection fails**: Verify your FTP credentials and server details
+- **SFTP connection fails**: Verify your password and server details
-- **Files not appearing**: Check the `FTP_SERVER_DIR` path is correct
+- **Files not appearing**: Check the `SFTP_REMOTE_PATH` path is correct
+- **Permission denied**: Ensure your SFTP password is correct

-### 6. Security Notes
+### 7. Security Notes

-- Never commit FTP credentials to your repository
+- Never commit SFTP passwords to your repository
-- Use strong, unique passwords for your FTP account
+- Use strong, unique passwords for your SFTP account
-- Consider using SFTP instead of FTP for better security (requires different action)
+- Keep your password secure and never share it
+- SFTP is more secure than FTP as it encrypts all data

-### 7. Customization
+### 8. Customization

-You can modify the workflow file (`.github/workflows/deploy.yml`) to:
+You can modify the workflow file (`.github/workflows/sftp-deploy.yml`) to:
 - Change the trigger branches
 - Add additional build steps
-- Modify the exclude patterns
+- Modify the deployment settings
 - Change the Node.js version